The English department offers many scholarships to its majors each spring. To apply, download an application. Applications are due in mid-March.

-An award of $200 is offered each spring to an English major who has indicated a serious interest in English or American language and literature and whose work in the discipline gives evidence of personal enrichment and promise of future service.
+An monetary award is offered each spring to an English major who has indicated a serious interest in English or American language and literature and whose work in the discipline gives evidence of personal enrichment and promise of future service.
 To be considered, a student should have demonstrated not only academic competence but also such qualities as an interest in humane letters and a Christian concern for cultural and spiritual growth through literature.
 The English Department selects the person to receive the award; there is no application procedure.
 The award is announced each spring.

 Minnaar Writing Awards